Overview Getting Here What to Bring Health & Accessibility Communication Application & Cost Schedules Location Climate

 Illness: We request that guests postpone their visit if they have, or have been in close contact with anyone who has, a contagious disease of any kind.
 THIS INCLUDES COLDS AND FLU.
 The Guestmaster will be glad to help arrange an alternative time of visiting for anyone who must cancel for this reason.
 If you have questions as to the possible contagiousness of the illness, please consult your doctor and call the Guestmaster.

-Physical Challenges: When applying for a retreat or resident stay, please inform us of any physical disabilities, limitations, allergies or other conditions that may require special arrangements.
+Physical Challenges: When you apply for a retreat or resident stay, please inform us of any physical disabilities, limitations, allergies or other conditions that may require special arrangements.
 Should you become ill while you are at the Abbey, please let the Guestmaster know.

 Allergies: Please inform the Guestmaster of any food or other allergies and/or sensitivities.